Jezebelle

 Jezebelle is a superhero appearing in American comic books published by DC Comics.
 Created by Gerry Conway and Don Newton, the character first appeared in New Gods #12 (July 1977).
 She is the second female character in the series, after Big Barda.

 Fictional character biography

-Jezebelle is a New God from Apokolips and a former student of Granny Goodness.
-However, she expresses a reluctance to kill, and thus defects to New Genesis during a battle with them.
+Jezebelle is originally from Apokolips, where she was one of Granny Goodness' students.
+Jezebelle was always depicted as being reluctant to kill, so when she was captured during a battle with New Genesis, she gladly defected.

-In New Gods vol. 3 #1 (February 1989), Jezebelle is killed by Necromina.
-However, she appears alive in Seven Soldiers (2006).
+In the third volume of New Gods, Jezebelle is killed by one of Necromina's "morrow blocks". but she was later seen alongside other supposedly dead New Gods Forager and Highfather in the series Seven Soldiers: Mister Miracle.

 Powers and abilities

 As a New God, Jezebelle possesses superhuman physical abilities and is nigh-immortal.
-Additionally, she can fly, survive in space, and generate optic blasts.
+She is able to fire heat rays from her eyes, fly, and survive unprotected in space.